The Variable Annuity Advantage

 A variable annuity, through both standard and optional features, offers a unique combination of growth and protection opportunities not typically found in other investments.
 It's a combination that can help provide you with confidence in your retirement plan today and tomorrow.

 Recent research shows that ensuring guaranteed income for life and protecting assets are serious financial concerns for Americans.
-In fact, more than 90% of Americans age 45+ surveyed said ensuring income for life and protecting assets were top priorities.1 To meet investors changing needs, variable annuities have evolved to offer the optional lifetime income solutions Americans are demanding—complete with growth potential, protection against market risk and guarantees that income can last a lifetime.
+In fact, 97% of Americans age 45+ surveyed said guaranteed income for life is among the most important benefits in a retirement investment.1 To meet investors changing needs, variable annuities have evolved to offer the optional lifetime income solutions Americans are demanding—complete with growth potential, protection against market risk and guarantees that income can last a lifetime.
 With a variable annuity, you can:

 - Participate in the equity markets for long-term growth potential.
 Variable annuities offer a wide range of investment choices and professional money management.
 They also allow you to defer taxes on your investment earnings until you take income.
 So, money that might have gone to taxes instead stays invested for greater growth potential.